[functional][y] Handle console messages covering ncurses dialogs (was: Remove "console=tty" boot option for installed system)

 Can you state why you think this is resolved?
 I doubt the mentioned bugs will ever be resolved without our doing and IMHO this is what this ticket is about.
 Or do we already have the other ticket you mentioned?
 I am worried by closing this ticket without having a followup we would just rely on our memory when this issue comes up again and it will come up again I am sure because the soft-failure reminds in the bug and the job can not turn green as long as the underlying issue(s) are not fixed.

-#27 Updated by riafarov over 1 year ago
+#27 Updated by riafarov about 2 years ago

 - Status changed from Feedback to Resolved